ondy-dev/Planet-Aqua/README.md

 - **The World's Realization**: All floating cities unite in recognition that ocean health is essential

 **Research-Based Events:**
-- **The Recycling Illusion**: Ocean scholars discover that only 9% of synthetic materials are actually recycled globally - much lower than expected
+- **The Recycling Illusion**: Ocean scholars discover that only 9% of synthetic materials are actually recycled globally
-- **The Eastern Tide**: Distant floating cities in the eastern waters have become the world's largest producers of synthetic materials, accounting for nearly a third of global production
+- **The Eastern Tide**: Distant floating cities in the eastern waters have become the world's largest producers of synthetic materials
-- **The Western Excess**: Floating cities in the western waters consume 130kg of synthetic materials per person annually - 2-8 times more than other regions
+- **The Western Excess**: Floating cities in the western waters consume 130kg of synthetic materials per person annually
 - **The Cleanup Revelation**: Ocean scholars discover that aggressive cleanup operations are less harmful to marine life than leaving pollution in place
 - **The Source Revelation**: Ocean scholars realize that preventing pollution at its source is far more effective than cleaning up after it enters the ocean